 What Are Ways to Save on Car Insurance Premiums With a Speeding Violation?

-Another thing you can do, depending on the state you live in, is asking for the removal of the driver’s license points.
+Another thing you can do, depending on the state you live in, is ask for the removal of the driver’s license points.
 This can typically be done after completing a traffic school course.
 You may even qualify for a discount on your car insurance premiums.

 You can also increase your auto insurance deductible since it is directly inverse to the car insurance premium you pay—the higher your auto insurance deductible, the lower your car insurance rates.